tigerabrodi/learn-terraform-aws-instance/README.md

 # Terraform taint

 If you need to mark a resource as tainted, you can use the terraform taint command.
 This means that the next time you run terraform apply, the resource will be destroyed and recreated.

+# Security Groups

+Imagine your AWS Virtual Private Cloud (VPC) as an exclusive club in the cloud city.
+Within this club (VPC), you have different rooms (subnets), each hosting different types of events or services.
+Now, to keep these rooms safe and ensure only the right guests (traffic) get in, you have bouncers at the door of each room.
+These bouncers are your AWS Security Groups.

+## What are Security Groups?

+- **Definition**: Security Groups in AWS are like virtual bouncers or firewalls that control the inbound and outbound traffic for your instances (like servers or services).
+- **Purpose**: Their main job is to ensure that only the traffic you want can get in or out of your instances.

+## How Do They Work?

+1. **Rules**: Each Security Group works by having a set of rules.
+These rules are like a list the bouncer has, detailing who's allowed in and who's allowed out.

+   - **Inbound Rules**: Determine who can enter (which incoming network requests can be accepted).
+   - **Outbound Rules**: Decide who can leave (which outgoing network requests can be made).

+2. **Assignment**: You can assign a Security Group to multiple instances within your AWS VPC.
+However, an instance can be associated with multiple Security Groups.

+3. **Default Settings**: By default, a new Security Group allows no inbound traffic (no one gets in) and allows all outbound traffic (everyone can leave).

+## Their Role in VPC and Subnets

+- **Within VPC**: In your AWS VPC, Security Groups act as the first line of defense for your instances.
+They ensure that only authorized network traffic as per your rules can access these instances.
+- **Across Subnets**: Even if you have different subnets for different purposes (like one for your web servers and another for your database), Security Groups help in managing traffic within these subnets.
+They can be configured to allow specific traffic between these subnets, maintaining both connectivity and security.

+## Key Points to Remember

+1. **Stateful Nature**: If an instance in your VPC sends a request, the response to this request is allowed back in, regardless of inbound rules.
+This is because Security Groups are stateful - they remember and allow return traffic automatically.
+2. **Instance Level Security**: Unlike Network Access Control Lists (NACLs) that operate at the subnet level, Security Groups provide security at the instance level.
+3. **No 'Deny' Rules**: Security Groups only have 'allow' rules.
+If there’s no rule that explicitly allows a type of traffic, it’s automatically denied.

+## Analogy Recap

+- **VPC**: The club.
+- **Subnets**: Different rooms in the club.
+- **Security Groups**: Bouncers at the doors of each room, controlling who gets in and out based on the guest list (rules).

+# Network Access Control Lists (NACLs)

+- **Subnet Level**: NACLs function at the subnet level within a VPC.
+- **Functionality**:
+  - They act as a firewall for controlling traffic entering and leaving the subnet.
+  - NACLs evaluate traffic attempting to enter or leave any instance within the subnet.
+- **Stateless**: NACLs are stateless, meaning they treat each packet separately.
+Inbound and outbound traffic rules must be explicitly defined.
+For instance, if you allow inbound HTTP traffic, you must also explicitly allow outbound HTTP responses.
+- **Rule-Based**: NACLs use numbered rules to determine whether to allow or deny traffic.
+The lower the number, the higher the priority.
+- **Default Settings**: By default, a new NACL allows all inbound and outbound traffic until rules are applied to restrict traffic.

+### Relationship in VPC Architecture

+- **Layered Security**: Using both NACLs and Security Groups provides layered security within your AWS infrastructure.
+NACLs provide a broad level of control at the subnet level, while Security Groups offer granular control at the instance level.
+- **Complementary**: Both work in complement to each other.
+While NACLs serve as a first line of defense at the subnet level, Security Groups provide a more finely tuned form of security at the instance level.